omerbsezer/Fast-Terraform/IAM-User-Group-Policy-Count-ForEach-Map.md

 ### For Each

 - To test "for_each", main.tf under for_each.
-- Some different from previous one:
+- Some differents from previous one:
-  - not index, wtih name. e.g. aws_iam_user.user_example["username1_admin_dev"].name
+  - not index, with name. e.g. aws_iam_user.user_example["username1_admin_dev"].name
   - s3 policy, attachment
   - for_each implementation